 At the completion of an end, all boules picked up before the agreement of points are dead.
 No claim is admissible on this subject.

-If a player picks up his boules from the playing area while his partners have boules remaining, they will not be allowed to play them.
+If a player picks up one of their boules from the playing area while his partners have boules remaining, they will not be allowed to play them.

 Article 28, Displacement of the boules or the jack